 Class sessions will be held at 4102 ORANGE AVE.
 SUITE 109,110, LONG BEACH CA. 90807.
 Facilities consists of a reception area, two classrooms, a clinic floor with 36 stations/chairs, 5 shampoo bowls, 6 Dryers, and a Towel Steamer.
 Each classroom can sit up to 25 students; the restroom has hot and cold running water.

-We offer a small library holdings in our office and we also have a computer where our students can go on line to get any other resource is available for the course they enrolled in.
+We offer a small library holding in our office and we also have a computer where our students can go on line to get any other resource is available for the course they enrolled in.
+Library access to students is requesting the material(s) needed, on school hours at the main school office, and returning them on time to the office as stated in the request document.

-Master Academy offers the following courses: Barber 1500 clock hours
+Master Academy offers the following courses: Barber 1000 clock hours

-Cosmetology 1600 clock hours
+Cosmetology 1000 clock hours